 From Bagan we visit the extensive mixed-deciduous forests that cloak Mt Victoria, Myanmar’s premier National Park where we’ll spend four full days.
 Moving on, we’ll visit scenic Inle Lake and the rich mosaic of marshland and agriculture that surrounds it, before ending the tour in the cooler, old colonial hill station of Kalaw.
 Along the way we’ll encounter numerous interesting birds and some remarkable ancient buildings while also having time to soak up much of typical Myanmar life at this crucial turning point in its long history.

-Day 2: Arriving in Yangon we’ll check into our hotel and then spend the remainder of the day exploring parts of this ancient city, including paying a visit to the famous Shwedagon Pagoda topped by a gleaming gold stupa.
+Day 2: This morning we’ll explore parts of this ancient city, including paying a visit to the famous Shwedagon Pagoda topped by a gleaming gold stupa.
 Night in Yangon.

 We’ll also search the vast sandbanks of the mighty Irrawaddy river – searching for some of the region’s specialities such as White-tailed Stonechat, Sand Lark, Vinous-breasted Starling, and Plain-backed Sparrow.
-Other ornithological highlights in farmland near to Bagan include Barred Buttonquail, River Lapwing, Small Pratincole, the distinctive xanthocyclus form of Eurasian Collared Dove, Spotted Owlet, Indian Nightjar, Streak-eared Bulbul, Yellow-eyed Babbler, Long-billed Pipit, to name a few.
+Other ornithological highlights in farmland near to Bagan include Barred Buttonquail, River Lapwing, Small Pratincole, the distinctive xanthocyclus form of Eurasian Collared Dove, Spotted Owlet, Indian Nightjar, Ayeyarwady Bulbul, Yellow-eyed Babbler and Long-billed Pipit, to name a few.
 Nights in Bagan.

 Day 6: Early morning we’ll drive a short distance to Chauk where we’ll cross the Irrawaddy River before beginning our journey up in to the Chin Hills.
 In lowland forest along the way we’ll have another opportunity, should we need it, to search for the endemic Hooded Treepie and Jerdon’s Minivet as well as other specialities such as Grey-headed and Blossom-headed Parakeets, White-rumped Falcon, White-eyed Buzzard, Green-billed Malkoha, White-bellied Woodpecker, Red Junglefowl and a variety of woodpeckers, babblers, laughingthrushes, minivets and orioles.

-Our destination will be a simple but comfortable lodge above Kanpetlet, a small town in Chin State, the district closest to central Myanmar.
+Our destination will be a simple but comfortable lodge above Kanpetlet, a small town in Chin State.
 Mt.
 Victoria is known locally by its alternative monikers of Khaw-nu-thone and Nat-ma-taung in Chin and Burmese languages respectively – both translating as ‘Mother of Spirits’.
 We’ll spend five nights on Mt.
 Victoria - all at our lodge above Kanpetlet where, at just over 6000 feet elevation on the south-eastern slopes of the mountain, the temperature is cool and pleasant.

 Days 7-10: We’ll spend four full days birding in the Natmataung (Mt.
 Victoria) National Park – an impressive park that covers an area of 179 square miles and is home to a huge variety of birds, including the endemic White-browed Nuthatch and Burmese Bushtit.
-There is a rich mosaic of habitats here, ranging from mixed oak and rhododendron forest, montane bamboo, pine forest, thick secondary growth with tall grass and scrub, semi-cultivated fields and grasslands and we’ll have plenty to look for - Blyth’s Shrike-babbler, Grey Sibia, Brown-capped, Blue-winged, Assam and Striped Laughingthrushes, Spot-breasted Scimitar Babbler, Spot-breasted Parrotbill and Broad-billed Warbler are just some of species we may see…
+There is a rich mosaic of habitats here, ranging from mixed oak and rhododendron forest, montane bamboo, pine forest, thick secondary growth with tall grass and scrub, semi-cultivated fields and grasslands and we’ll have plenty to look for - Blyth’s Shrike-babbler, Grey Sibia, Brown-capped, Blue-winged, Assam and Striped Laughingthrushes, Spot-breasted Scimitar Babbler, Black-throated Parrotbill and Hodgson’s Frogmouth are just some of species we may see.

 As with any montane habitat, different elevations harbour different species.
-On Mount Victoria, species such as Rufous-bellied Woodpecker, Grey sided Thrush, Himalayan Bluetail, and even occasionally Kalij Pheasant and Mountain Bamboo Partridge may be seen on our daily morning drives up the mountain.
-Exceptional birds such as Blyth’s Tragopan and Hume’s Pheasant are also possibilities – but only remote ones.
-Rare and colourful species such as Fire-tailed and Mrs. Gould’s Sunbirds, Himalayan Cutia, Chestnut-tailed and Blue-winged Minlas and Spot-winged Grosbeaks will keep us permanently excited.
+On Mount Victoria, species such as Rufous-bellied Woodpecker, Grey sided Thrush, Himalayan Bluetail, and even occasionally Black-headed Shrike-babbler, Himalayan Cutia and Vivid Niltava.
+Rare and colourful species such as Fire-tailed and Mrs. Gould’s Sunbirds, Chestnut-tailed and Blue-winged Minlas and Spot-winged Grosbeaks will keep us permanently excited.

 Day 13: In the morning, we’ll drive to Kalaw, an attractive hill station located just over 1300 metres above sea level that still bears many reminders of its 19th century colonial roots.
-We’ll spend the afternoon searching for a variety of species including Spectacled Barwing and White-browed Laughingthrush.
+We’ll spend the afternoon searching for a variety of species including Spectacled Barwing, Spot-breasted Parrotbill and White-browed Laughingthrush.
 Night at Kalaw.